openshift/enhancements/enhancements/installer/cloud-custom-dns.md

 Today, the Installer configures the LB first and the IP address of the LB is used to configure DNS records for the API, API-Int and `*.apps`.
-Since the IPs cannot be predicted in advance, configing the customer's external DNS before cluster install is not a possibility.
+Since the IPs cannot be predicted in advance, configuring the customer's external DNS before cluster install is not a possibility.

 Then we have the option of configuring the LB manually(by the customer) and